Kipi1337/TM_AI/README.md

 ## Installation
-Use TMinterface, use the console command toggle_info and output_values.py to see if the hud reader is correctly set up for your spesific setup
+Use TMinterface, use the console command toggle_info and output_values.py in hud_debug to see if the hud reader is correctly set up for your spesific setup

 ## Usage
 To use AI to teach to drive in Trackmania

-## Support
-Probably not needed.

 ## Roadmap
 first get a consistent and easy way to read car position, velocity and turning values.